 Transfer pricing refers to the inter-company pricing arrangements between related business entities and commonly applies to intercompany transfers of services and tangible/intangible properties.
 In India, detailed transfer pricing provisions were introduced by the Finance Act, 2001 to facilitate the computation of fair, reasonable, and equitable profits and tax in India for businesses carried on by multinational companies.
-Essentially, transfer pricing is the process of adjusting the prices of cross-border transactions between related/associated parties.
+Essentially, transfer pricing is the process of determining the prices of cross-border transactions between related/associated parties.
 Section 92 of the ITA provides that the price of any transaction between Associated Enterprises (AE), either or both of whom are non-residents for tax purposes (international transaction), shall be computed with regard to the arm's length principle.
 Subsequently, the Finance Act, 2012 also brought 'Specified Domestic Transactions', (SDT) under the purview of transfer pricing, to mitigate tax arbitrages where transactions are carried out between two related Indian entities (and both of them enjoy tax holidays or preferential rates of taxes).

 Associated Enterprises: Two enterprises are considered to be associated if there is direct/indirect participation in the control, management, or capital of one enterprise by another enterprise or by the same persons in both the enterprises.
 For the determination of participation in management or control, several factors are considered, including:

-Obtaining an accountant’s certificate in the prescribed format is mandatory and would have to be filed before 31 October (formerly 30 November) of the relevant assessment year, along with the tax return.
+Obtaining an accountant’s certificate in the prescribed format is mandatory and would have to be filed on or before the prescribed due date4 of the relevant assessment year, along with the tax return.
 There is no threshold exemption limit provided for compliance.
 Strict penal provisions have been established for non- compliance with the prescribed requirements.

 A crucial aspect of transfer pricing is the process of determining the Arm's Length Price (ALP).
 The Central Board of Direct Taxes (CBDT) has prescribed six methods for determining the ALP: